dustinmoris/Firewall/README.md

 ### Diagnostics

-If you're having troubles with Firewall and you want to get more insight into which requests are being blocked by the Firewall then you can turn up the log level to `Information` and retrieve more diagnostics:
+If you're having troubles with Firewall and you want to get more insight into which requests are being blocked by the Firewall then you can turn up the log level to `Warning` and retrieve more diagnostics:

 ```csharp
 // In this example Serilog is used to log to the console,